 In the Ambit3 we can find a kind of activity monitor, but it is very simple and quite far from what other brands offer in this section.
 The watch will record your daily activity through the internal accelerometer and will show you in a graph, indicating what the intensity of your day has been, it has no indication of calculation of distances, steps or hours of activity; but at least it gives an estimate of calories.
 It will not synchronize this data to Movescount or be used for other advanced information, and it does not have sleep analysis either.

-The daily activity is represented by a graph, which will ascend if you move, and remain fixed if you practice the noble art of "sofasing".
+The daily activity is represented by a graph, which will go up if you move, and will remain fixed if you practice the noble art of "sofasing".

 This refers to all the activity you do, both training and resting, so if you do a workout it will also be reflected, as well as if you take a one-hour walk that you do not classify as training.
 You can see how any workout has an immediate impact on this graph.